The newest addition to the Velobrico stable is an unusual Motobecane road bike.

 So it’s effectively half urban commuter, half racer.
-A bit of a confused identity!
+Which makes for a bit of a confused identity!

 To be honest, I never really cared for Motobecanes.
-Of all the major French bikes, I always found them to be a bit humdrum and uninteresting.
+Of all the major classic French bike brands, I always found them to be a bit humdrum and uninteresting.
 I’d always more fancy a Peugeot, or a Mercier.
-Though I’m sure someone can convince me they are actually great, so feel free to do so!

 Rien du tout!

-No Motobecane brochures I sourced contain any evidence of the Eclair.
+No vintage Motobecane brochures I sourced contained any evidence of the Eclair.
 Though they do show very similar frames, also labelled as “inexternal brazing, lugless”.

-The first appearance is in the 1982 catalogue, showing a “Profil” with internal routing and aero rear stays, similar to the Eclair.
-But it’s definitely not a commuter.
+The first appearance of this technique is in the 1982 catalogue, showing a “Profil” with internal routing and aero rear stays, similar to the Eclair.

-The parts suggest the bike is from 1986, but made no catalogue appearances, and there is no evidence of it ever having existed in France.
+So the parts strongly suggest the bike is from 1986, but it made no catalogue appearances, and I can find no evidence of it ever having existed in France.
 A mystery indeed!

-Eclair means “lightning bolt” in French, but it’s also the name of a nice oblong pastry filled with crême patissière and chocolate icing, which you may be familiar with.
-So maybe this bike is a hybrid: half electric, half doughnut… Seems oddly fitting.
+Incidentally, Eclair means “lightning bolt” in French, but it’s also the name of a nice oblong pastry filled with crême patissière and chocolate icing.